lazarus4/Beforth/doc/xforth.md

 *parm* is a cell that could be the code execution address of a word, a token value for a VM, a literal, or a pointer to a data structure.
 Extra cells in the header are implementation dependent.
 They could be links into a cross reference structure, source code information, for example.

 *nameString* is variable length.
-All fields afterwards take a little (not much) arithmetic to get to from the nt.
+All fields afterwards are implementation dependent and take a little (not much) arithmetic to get to from the nt.

 ## Whither Smudge